zkoss/keikai-blog/blog/_posts/2018-10-02-workflow-app.markdown

 ![]({{ site.baseurl }}/images/{{page.imgDir}}/sheetProtection.png)

 Note that even when the sheet is read-only, it is still possible to allow some user actions like selecting locked/unlocked cells, so that users can see a selection box when clicking a cell.
 Developers and designers can decide to turn on/off these actions depending on the actual use cases.
-For available user actions, please check [protect() JavaDoc]({{page.javadoc}}io/keikai/client/api/Worksheet.html#protect-io.keikai.client.api.SheetProtection-).
+For available user actions, please check the [protectSheet JavaDoc]({{page.javadoc}}io/keikai/api/Range.html#protectSheet-io.keikai.api.SheetProtection-) and the [SheetProtection JavaDoc]({{page.javadoc}}io/keikai/api/SheetProtection.html).

-!!!!!!!!! check doc link before publish !!!!!!!!!!!

 Since I don't want users to edit cells in these sheets, I decided to hide the toolbar to avoid confusing users.
 This can be done directly on the spreadsheet object as shown below: